Linear Adversarial Concept Erasure: Relation to Interative Nullspace Projection

-In this section, we provide an analysis of iterative nullspace projection \citep[INLP;][]{ravfogel-etal-2020-null}, a recent linear method that attempts to mitigate bias in pre-trained presentations in a seemingly similar manner to our minimax formulation.
-Concretely, in this section, we ask: For what pairs of $\ell ( \cdot, \cdot )$ and $\link {\cdot}$, does INLP return an exact solution to the objective given in \cref{eq:main-game}?
-We give a counter example that shows that INLP is not optimal in the linear regression case in \cref{sec:inlp-lr}.
+In this section, we provide an analysis of iterative nullspace projection \citep[INLP;][]{ravfogel-etal-2020-null}, a recent linear concept erasure method that attempts to mitigate bias in pre-trained presentations in a seemingly similar manner to our maximin formulation.
+INLP constructs an orthogonal projection matrix $\PP$ by iteratively training a generalized linear model and projection on the complement of the subspace spanned by the parameter vector.
+We give complete pseudocode in \Cref{code:inlp}.
+If runs for $\targetdimension$ iterations, INLP returns an orthogonal projection matrix of $D - \targetdimension$.
+See \citet{ravfogel-etal-2020-null} for more details.

+Given our formulation \Cref{sec:formulation}, we ask the following question: For what pairs of loss and link functions $\loss( \cdot, \cdot )$ and $\link {\cdot}$, does INLP return an exact solution to the objective given in \cref{eq:main-game}?
+In the case of linear regression, we give a counter-example that shows that INLP is not optimal in \cref{sec:inlp-lr}.
 However, we are able to show that INLP optimally solves problems with a Rayleigh quotient loss in \cref{sec:inlp-pls}.\looseness=-1

-\paragraph{INLP.} The method constructs the linear bias subspace $B$ iteratively by finding directions $\vtheta$ that \textit{minimize} \cref{eq:main-game} and neutralizing them by projecting the representation to their nullspace.
-This iterative process is aimed to eliminate from the representation space any features that are used by predictors trained to recover the concept of interest (e.g. linear gender classifiers).
-Concretely, INLP initializes $P_0=I$, and on the $i^{\text{th}}$ iteration, it performs the following two steps: \begin{enumerate}